diptichandegave/cypress-test-automation-example/README.md

 # Cypress Test Automation Example

 This project demonstrates how to use cypress test automation framework to test web application.
-This solution is tested with chrome and electron browsers.
+This solution is tested with chrome and electron browsers which covers following scenarios.
+- Verify when user open the URL it should work properly
+- Verify band and festival combination is unique
+- Verify each band should have music festival name
+- Verify band and festival names follow pascal case format

 ## Prerequisite: